aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

 Repeat the same step once more time, this time choosing `health` as the resource.

-Next we will deploy the API – this is done from the “Actions” pull-down, selecting *Deploy API*
+Next we will deploy the API – this is done from the *Actions* pull-down, selecting *Deploy API*

 ![deploy api to prod](images/deploy-api-prod.png)

 Then select *New Stage* for Deployment Stage and enter the Stage Name of `prod` and click **Deploy**.
-Note that this needs to be all lowercase or you will run into problems later on.
+Note that *prod* needs to be all lowercase or you will run into problems later on.

 ![deploy api to prod](images/deploy-api-prod-new-stage.png)

 You have now completed the setup of all the API and backend components needed for your primary region

 ## 5. Test your API Gateway Endpoints